ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 ===
 #### Estimated time to complete: *3 minutes*<p>

-Welcome to the **Introduction to automation controller**.

 Automation controller, formerly known as Ansible Tower, allows users of Red Hat Ansible Automation Platform to define, operate, scale, and delegate automation across their enterprise through a web-based UI or API.

-In the following challenges we will build upon the work from **Writing your first playbook** and show you how to run your Ansible playbooks through the web-UI instead of `ansible-navigator` and the command line.

 The screen on the left shows the login screen.
 You can log in with the following credentials and then continue on to the tasks: